sdv-dev/PyMetrics/README.md

 ## Workflows

 ### Daily Collection
 On a daily basis, this workflow collects download data from PyPI and Anaconda.
 The data is then published in CSV format (`pypi.csv`).
-In addition, it computes metrics for the PyPI downloads (see below).
+In addition, it computes metrics for the PyPI downloads (see [#Aggregation Metrics](#aggregation-metrics))

-#### Metrics
-This PyPI download metrics are computed along several dimensions:

-- **By Month**: The number of downloads per month.
-- **By Version**: The number of downloads per version of the software, as determined by the software maintainers.
-- **By Python Version**: The number of downloads per minor Python version (eg. 3.8).
-- **And more!**

 ### Daily Summarize